centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 ## Secure your platform

-Don't forget to secure your Centreon platform following our [recommendations](secure-your-map-platform.md)
+Remember to secure your Centreon platform following our [recommendations](secure-your-map-platform.md)